pivotal/docs-tap/tap-gui/support-menu.md

 ## Customizing

-The set of support item groupings is completely customizable; however, you may want to offer custom in-house links for your TAP users rather than simply sending them to VMware support and documentation.
+The set of support item groupings is completely customizable; however, you may want to offer custom in-house links for your Tanzu Application Platform users rather than simply sending them to VMware support and documentation.
 You can provide this configuration via your `tap-values-file.yml`.
-Here is a config snippet, which produces the default support menu:
+Here is a configuration snippet, which produces the default support menu:

 ```